"What are you thinking about, Jack?" Bud said to me.

 I just grinned some more and shook my head" (pàg.
 25)

-"Smell this," the baker said, breaking open a dark loaf.
+This was a better smell anytime than flowers."Smell this," the baker said, breaking open a dark loaf.
 "It's a heavy bread, but rich."
 They smelled it, then he had them taste it.
 It had the taste of molasses and coarse grains.
 They listened to him.
 They ate what they could.
 They swallowed the dark bread.
 It was like daylight under the fluorescent trays of light.
 They talked on into the early morning, the high, pale cast of light in the windows, and they did not think of leaving." (pàg.
 88)

 "But even as he said this, he began to feel afraid of the night that was coming.
 He began to fear the moment he would begin to make his preparations for bed and what might happen afterward.
 That time was hours away, but already he was afraid.
 What if, in the middle of the night, he accidentally turned onto his right side, and the weight of his head pressing into the pillow were to seal the wax again into the dark canals of his ear?
 What if he woke up then, unable to hear, the ceiling inches from his head?" (pàg.
 123)